Car Insurance Payment Methods: How to Pay Your Premium

 Can You Earn Rewards Paying Car Insurance With a Credit Card?

 Yes — and for many drivers, this is a legitimate money-saving strategy.
 Because car insurance is a large recurring expense, it can help you earn meaningful cash back or points.
-For example, a flat-rate 2% cash back card applied to a $2,300 annual premium earns $46 back.
-Some co-branded cards offer even more, with select cards offering up to 3% back specifically on insurance purchases.
+Here are the top cards for insurance spend in 2025–2026:

-The catch: Some insurers charge a convenience fee of 2–3% for credit card payments.
-If your card earns less than the fee, you'll come out behind.
+The catch: Many insurers charge a convenience fee or surcharge of 1.5–4% per transaction for credit card payments.
+If your card earns less than the fee charged, you'll come out behind.
 Always confirm whether your insurer charges a processing fee before choosing this method.

 Credit vs. Debit Card Comparison